greygoose/sillygoosedog/README.md

-# Anyone can contribute to sillygoose
+# Almost anyone can contribute to sillygoose